Chirag-Jani/election-server/README.md

 - add & remove candidates
 - vote any candidate in any election (only once per user email)
 - get the list of all the elections
+- update election state (manually as of now by using req.body)
+- don't let update election info or anything (adding/removing candidates) once started the election
+  - implemented by just matching the status manually as of now (want to use middleware if possible)